pytorch/pytorch/docs/source/ddp_comm_hooks.rst

 --------------------------------

-To use a communication hook, the user just needs to let the DDP model register the hook before the training loop.
+To use a communication hook, the user just needs to let the DDP model register the hook before the training loop by :func:`torch.nn.parallel.DistributedDataParallel.register_comm_hook`.

-.. automethod:: torch.nn.parallel.DistributedDataParallel.register_comm_hook

 Default Communication Hooks
 ---------------------------